-In the morning of June 21, the Azerbaijani defense ministry issued a statement claiming that the night before its forces “prevented an Armenian sabotage attempt”, capturing one Armenian.
+In the morning of June 21, the Azerbaijani defense ministry issued a statement claiming that its forces “prevented an Armenian sabotage attempt” the night before, capturing one Armenian.
 Shortly after, the Armenian defense ministry spokesman denied any such attempt or capture of any of its servicemen.

 Writing in his Facebook account on the evening of June 20, Gazakh-based NGO activist Xamis Masimov claimed that hours earlier local residents in the border village of Kemerli of Gazakh district (located a few kilometers from Dovegh) had apprehended an Armenian civilian, who was later taken into custody by Azerbaijani armed forces.
 Since the publication of the defense ministry statement, Masimov’s posting is no longer visible on his Facebook page.

 It is unclear under what circumstances the man ended up crossing onto the Azerbaijani side of the border, but shortly before his apprehension the area experienced a hail storm and strong winds, possibly causing him to lose his way.

 In recent years, the Azerbaijani government had detained a number of Armenian civilians, charging them with ‘sabotage.’
 Most such cases occur not in Karabakh, but in northeastern Armenia / northwestern Azerbaijan (see map), where dozens of Armenian and Azerbaijani settlements are located in close proximity.
 Below are some of those cases and their outcomes.

 Name, age Date of detention Outcome

 |Armen Badalyan, 31||5/9/2009||Exchanged for military prisoner 3/17/2011|